 1.1 The name of the Association is the Haenertsburg Trout Association, hereinafter called the HTA.

 2.1 The HTA shall be non-proprietary and at no time shall any assets or profits be distributed amongst its members.
 The assets, property and revenue of the HTA are vested in the Committee of the HTA for the time being elected, and they shall stand possessed thereof in trust for the Association.

 3.1 The office of the Association shall be at such a place as may be determined from time to time by the Committee.

 4. AIMS AND OBJECTIVES:

-4.2 To assist in the implementation of Ordinance No. 17 of 1967 (Limpopo Dept of Nature Conservation) as amended from time to time and the Regulations published there under as amended from time to time.
+4.2 To assist in the implementation of Ordinance no. 17 of 1967 (Limpopo Department of Nature Conservation) as amended from time to time and the regulations published thereunder as amended from time to time.

 4.3 To preserve trout waters and exercise control of the fishing therein.

 4.4 To popularise trout fishing by securing for its members the rights to fish dams and rivers in the designated area.